Founder Q&A

 It’s a challenge to outdated food culture, one-size-fits-all wellness advice, and the stereotypes we hold about health, identity, and food.
 I wanted to flip the narrative: feed yourself powerfully, joyfully, and on your terms.

-2. What sets your service apart from other private chefs?
+2. What sets your service apart from other private chefs and catering companies?

+Quality of produce is at the core of everything we produce.
+Our menus are bespoke and always organic, wild where appropriate and regeneratively produced.
 I work with you, your team—nutritionist, trainer, even your therapist if relevant.
-I’m not just cooking beautiful food; I’m cooking functionally, emotionally, and holistically.
-I work with limited amount of people, all menus are bespoke and always organic, wild where appropriate and regeneratively produced.
+I’m not just cooking beautiful food; I’m cooking functionally, emotionally and holistically.

 3. What’s your approach to health?